Cincinnati, Ohio attorney investigating maintenance worker asbestos exposure and representing injured plaintiffs in lawsuits nationwide

 As a result, many workers were exposed to toxic asbestos fibers at the workplace, and none more than maintenance workers, who worked closely with asbestos materials, often in poorly ventilated, narrow work areas that increased the risk of asbestos exposure and later developing mesothelioma, lung cancer or other asbestos-related respiratory diseases and cancers.

-Maintenance Worker Asbestos Exposure was common in several commercial complexes and industries, including:
+Maintenance Worker Asbestos Exposure was common in several commercial complexes and industries.

-Joe Lyon is an experienced Cincinnati asbestos lawyer and Ohio mesothelioma attorney reviewing cases of maintenance worker asbestos exposure in Ohio and for plaintiffs nationwide.
+Joe Lyon is an experienced Cincinnati asbestos lawyer reviewing cases of maintenance worker asbestos exposure in Ohio and for plaintiffs nationwide.

 Hundreds of asbestos-containing products were used and installed in plants, warehouses and factories before the 1980s.
 When the materials broke down over time or were disturbed by renovation or demolitions, the toxic fibers filled the air, endangering workers, particularly maintenance workers who were charged with handling and inspecting piping, boilers, insulation, machinery and equipment containing asbestos.
 Common products containing asbestos included the following: